Nehru College of Engineering and Research Centre

-Nehru College of Engineering and Research Centre (NCERC) is an autonomous engineering college situated in Thiruvilwamala in Thrissur District of Kerala, India.
-The college is approved by All India Council for Technical Education (AICTE) New Delhi and accredited by National Assessment and Accreditation Council (NAAC).
-It was featured in the news in January 2017, following the suicide of a student because he was allegedly harassed by the college authorities for purported malpractices during an examination.
-This incident has sparked a chain reaction in Kerala where hundreds of students have now come out to share the horrific tales of torture and harassment in the state’s self-financed colleges.
+Nehru College of Engineering and Research Centre (NCERC) is a private engineering college situated in Thiruvilwamala, Thrissur District, Kerala, India.
+It is approved by the All India Council for Technical Education (AICTE), New Delhi, affiliated to the University of Calicut, and accredited by the National Assessment and Accreditation Council (NAAC).
+The college holds ISO 9001-2008 certification and is run by the Nehru College of Educational and Charitable Trust, established in 1968 and headquartered in Kuniamuthur, Coimbatore District, Tamil Nadu.
+The trust collectively operates 12 institutions in Kerala and Tamil Nadu, known as the Nehru Group of Institutions.

-Situated in Thiruvilwamala in Thrissur District of Kerala, India, the college is affiliated to All India Council for Technical Education (AICTE) New Delhi, and the University of Calicut.
-They have 12 educational Institutions in Kerala and Tamil Nadu collectively called as Nehru Group of Institutions.
-NCERC was accredited and awarded with ISO 9001-2008 certification.
-The college is run by Nehru College of Educational and Charitable Trust, established in the year 1968 and headquartered in Kuniamuthur in Coimbatore District of Tamil Nadu, India.
+It was featured in the news in January 2017, following the death of a student because he was allegedly harassed by the college authorities for purported malpractices during an examination.
+This incident has sparked a chain reaction in Kerala, where hundreds of students have come out to share the horrific tales of torture and harassment in the state’s self-financed colleges.